ALEWIFE MIGRATION

 Overview

 Mill Brook supports the largest fish migration from Casco Bay.
 In late May each year, alewives, a type of river herring, enter the Presumpscot River from Casco Bay, then swim up Mill Brook until they reach Highland Lake, their native spawning ground.
 The journey is almost 11 miles long, and the migration lasts from two to three weeks.
 About 70,000 fish traveled this route in 2019.
-In late summer, adult and new juvenile alewives travel back down the Brook in their return trip to the ocean.
+In late summer, adult and new juvenile alewives travel back down the rivers in their return trip to the ocean.
 Adult alewives can make this round-trip three to four times in their lives.

 Digital Alewife guide

-The Gulf of Maine Research Institute (GMRI) has been involved in research and monitoring efforts of alewife for 10+ years and we are proud to partner withGMRI annually on s educational guided walks t around the Alewife Migration.
+The Gulf of Maine Research Institute (GMRI) has been involved in research and monitoring efforts of the alewife for 10+ years, and we are proud to partner with GMRI annually on educational guided walks around the alewife migration.

 Mill Brook Alewife Migration Featured in National Geographic!